smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 4. HMI requests `GetListOfPermissions` and determines if `WiFi group` permissions needed.
 5. HMI requests user consent to share WiFi credentials with App and informs the user that credentials can be used by the App to connect WiFi automatically.
 6. The user provides consent to share WiFi credentials with App.
-7. HMI sends `OnSystemRequest` notification with `CONNECT_WIFI` request type.
-8. HMI shows `Waiting for WiFi Connection.
+7. HMI shows `Waiting for WiFi Connection.
 Please check your device when it is safe to do so.
 Apps on some devices may need your permissions to connect Car WiFi.` popup with a timeout of 5 seconds.

 #### Post Conditions

 1. The proxy receives `OnPermissionChange` notification.
 As soon as this notification is received, the proxy requests WiFi credentials using `GetWiFiStatusInfo` Mobile API.
+2. HMI sends `OnSystemRequest` notification with `CONNECT_WIFI` request type.
-2. WiFi credentials shared with the proxy.
+3. WiFi credentials shared with the proxy.
-3. The proxy should try connecting to WiFi as soon as possible on receiving `OnSystemRequest` notification with `CONNECT_WIFI` request type
+4. The proxy should try connecting to WiFi as soon as possible on receiving `OnSystemRequest` notification with `CONNECT_WIFI` request type

 #### Exceptions